eliasdewan/eventManager-JavaGuiApplication/README.md

+Learning project about building GUI application
-This project contains the EventManager Coursework as a NetBeans Project for K2056101 Possible from extensive use of documentation of packages from docs.oracle.com/javase/8/docs/api/overview-summary.html
+Made possible from the very easy to follow and detailed documentation of packages from docs.oracle.com/javase/8/docs/api/overview-summary.html

 A Java swing application (GUI)
 In Model View Controller Format